 Winter barrage releases provide cues and connection to support the movement of several migratory fish species.
 Monitoring is underway to investigate the upstream migration and spawning of pouched and short-headed lamprey travelling from the Southern Ocean via the Coorong estuary to spawning grounds in upstream areas of the River Murray system.
-A total of 31 lamprey (includes both species) have been found moving through the fishways (see photo) at the barrages and have been tagged so their passage along the River Murray system can be traced.
+A total of 31 lamprey (includes both species) have been found moving through the fishways at the barrages and have been tagged so their passage along the River Murray system can be traced.
 This will assist to understand their movements and lifecycle.
+Some of the tagged Lamprey have moved up the river as far as Lock 3.